Wildlife conservation: Climate change

 Humans are responsible for present-day climate change currently changing Earth's environmental conditions.
 It is related to some of the aforementioned threats to wildlife like habitat destruction and pollution.
-Rising temperatures, melting ice sheets, changes in precipitation patterns, severe droughts, more frequent heat waves, storm intensification, and rising sea levels are some of the effects of climate change.
-Phenomena like droughts, heatwaves, intense storms, and rising sea levels, directly lead to habitat destruction.
+Rising temperatures, melting ice sheets, changes in precipitation patterns, severe droughts, more frequent heat waves, storm intensification, ocean acidification, and rising sea levels are some of the effects of climate change.
+Phenomena like droughts, wildfires, heatwaves, intense storms, ocean acidification, and rising sea levels, directly lead to habitat destruction.
+For example, longer dry seasons, warmer springs, and dry soil has been observed to increase the length of wildfire season in forests, shrublands and grasslands.
+Increased severity and longevity of wildfires can completely wipe out entire ecosystems, causing them to take decades to fully recover.
+Wildfires are a prime example of the direct negative effect climate change has on wildlife and ecosystems.
 Meanwhile, a warming climate, fluctuating precipitation, and changing weather patterns will impact species ranges.
 Overall, the effects of climate change increase stress on ecosystems, and species unable to cope with the rapidly changing conditions will go extinct.
 While modern climate change is caused by humans, past climate change events occurred naturally and have led to extinctions.